Dynamics of powerful radio galaxies: Discussion

-A full calculation of the radio-frequency luminosity of each lobe is beyond the scope of this review \citep[see e.g.][]{KDA+1997,Shabala+2008,Turner+2015,Hardcastle+2018}.
+A full calculation of the radio-frequency luminosity of each lobe is beyond the scope of this review (see, e.g., \citep{KDA+1997,Shabala+2008,Turner+2015,Hardcastle+2018}).
 However, a useful estimate can be obtained by considering only adiabatic losses, which are directly related to the evolution of lobe pressure.
 The ``lossless'' luminosity calculated in this approach is related to the lobe volume and pressure as $L_\nu \propto p^{(\alpha + 3)/2}V$, where $\alpha \sim 0.7$ is the spectral index of the non-aged radio spectrum.
-The total internal energy of the lobe, $U \sim pV$, represents the fraction of the jet energy that is transferred to the lobe, and hence is very similar in all models for a fixed time and jet power.
+The total internal energy of the lobe, $U \sim pV$, represents the fraction of the jet energy that is transferred to the lobe, and hence, is very similar in all models for a fixed time and jet power.
 In this case, the synchrotron luminosity scales with pressure as $L_\nu \propto p^{(\alpha + 1)/2} U$.

 The evolution in the lossless synchrotron luminosity for each of the model classes is shown in Figure \ref{fig:pressure_comp} at a rest-frame frequency of 151\,MHz.
-The predictions of the \citet{Scheuer+1974} model are once again inconsistent with the later models, with radio luminosities up to a factor of 100 greater than the other models at late times due to their higher lobe axis ratios, and subsequently smaller volumes and higher pressures.
-The remaining three models are consistent at late times -- when their lobe pressures are largely derived based on changes in lobe internal energy -- for all sets of input jet powers, core densities and scale radii.
-The \citet{Falle+1991} and \citet{Hardcastle+2018} model classes also agree at early times, in contrast to the \citet{Turner+2023} model which predicts higher luminosities as a result of significantly higher pressures prior to lobe formation when the system is dominated by the momentum flux of the relativistic jet.
+The predictions of the \mbox{\citet{Scheuer+1974}} model are once again inconsistent with the later models, with radio luminosities up to a factor of 10 greater than the other models at late times.
+The remaining three models are consistent at late times---when their lobe pressures are largely derived based on changes in lobe internal energy---for all sets of input jet powers, core densities, and scale radii.
+The \citet{Falle+1991} and \citet{Hardcastle+2018} model classes also agree at early times, in contrast to the \citet{Turner+2023} model, which predicts higher luminosities as a result of significantly higher pressures prior to lobe formation when the system is dominated by the momentum flux of the relativistic jet.
 At these early times, the luminosities are a factor of 100-1000 higher than in the lobe-only models of \citet{Falle+1991} and \citet{Hardcastle+2018}.

-\section{Concluding remarks}
+\section{Concluding Remarks}